National Skills Agreement

 Find out more about and be a part of Skills Reform:

-- The VET Workforce Blueprint will identify opportunities and associated actions to support and grow a sustainable VET workforce in Australia, including for regional Australia.
-The Blueprint will respond to the key themes of understanding, growing, retaining, and developing the workforce, and will be released by August 2024.
+• The VET Workforce Blueprint identifies opportunities and actions to support and grow a sustainable VET workforce in Australia, including for regional Australia.
+The blueprint is a roadmap to address challenges and barriers to the attraction, retention and development of the VET workforce.

 A range of resources are also available on VET sector reforms, through the Department of Employment and Workplace Relations.